joshuabach/gnucash-web/README.md

 Currently, there are only two authentication mechanisms supported, `None` and `'passthrough'`.

 When using no authentication, anyone can access the web interface and no credentials are provided to the database host.
-This is generally only usefull when using the sqlite backend (which does not accept credentials).
+This is generally only useful when using the sqlite back end (which does not accept credentials).

-When using passthrough auth, *GnuCash Web* asks for username and password upon login, which are provided as credentails for the database hosts.
+When using pass-through authentication, *GnuCash Web* asks for username and password upon login, which are provided as credentials for the database hosts.
 They are also stored in an encrypted session cookie in the users browser.
 "Logging out" simply deletes the session cookie.